About the Yale Film Archive

 An Associate of the International Federation of Film Archives (FIAF), the Yale Film Archive traces its roots to film collections at Yale dating back to the 1960s, including the historic archives of a number of prominent film collectors.
 We now have more than 7,000 film elements in our film collection—including the archives of many prominent film collectors and hundreds of unique 35mm and 16mm prints and original negatives—and more than 50,000 assets in our video collection.
 We also have a small but growing screenplay collection.

-Our collection development strategy is motivated by a desire to meet the teaching and learning needs of all Yale students and faculty working with film.
+Our collection development strategy is motivated by a desire to meet the teaching, learning, and research needs of all Yale students and faculty working with film.
 We strive to expand and strengthen our robust general collection, which includes works across a wide range of genres and from over 160 countries, while also deepening the collection in key research areas in consultation with Yale faculty.
-We welcome purchase requests and inquiries about ways the Yale Film Archive can support individual research interests.
+We welcome purchase requests and inquiries about ways the Film Archive can support individual research interests.
 Decisions regarding acquisitions are based primarily on academic needs, with priority given to current-year courses and active research projects.

-The name change coincides with our move to a new home on the 7th floor of Sterling Memorial Library.
+Our name change in 2021 coincided with our move to a new home on the 7th floor of Sterling Memorial Library.
 The newly-renovated 3,200-square-foot space offers ten updated viewing booths, a state-of-the-art screening room, and a film conservation suite with cold storage and flatbed film viewing stations.
 The Yale Film Archive also enjoys sweeping views of the campus, a convenient central location, and a closer connection to the resources of Sterling and Bass.